lopitz/kafka-picture-producer/README.md

 kafka-picture-producer
 ======================

-Simple sample [Kafka](https://kafka.apache.org) producer that reads PNG files from a given directory and stores them into a Kafka topic.
+Simple sample [Kafka](https://kafka.apache.org) producer that reads image files from a given directory and stores them into a Kafka topic.
 The Kafka magic is done inside [kafka.KafkaImageProducer](src/main/java/imageproducer/kafka/KafkaImageProducer.java#L108).
 Together with [kafka-picture-consumer](../../../kafka-picture-consumer) it demonstrates the different working modes Queuing and Publish/Subscribe of Kafka.